 The arches are the primary structures of the body that absorb and return force to and from the body to the outside world when we are on our feet.
 When something happens to these structures, pain and injury may result.

 Injury to the plantar fascia is a common cause of arch pain.
-The plantar fascia is a tough fibrous sheath that extends the length of the bottom of the foot and lends support to the arch.
+The plantar fascia is the thick, connective tissue which supports the arch on the bottom of the foot.
+It runs from the calcaneus (heel) forwards to the heads of the metatarsals.
 When the plantar fascia is damaged, the resulting inflammatory response may become a source of arch pain.

 Sprains, strains, bruises, and fractures may be the result of a single stress or a combination of stresses to the foot.
 A blunt-force injury such as someone stepping on your foot may result not only in a bruise (contusion), but also in damage to the primary and secondary structures of the foot.
 Many of the muscles of the lower leg and foot attach on or near the arch.
 Injured or tight muscles may lead to incorrect biomechanics and in turn cause arch pain.

 Injury to the bones of the foot can be caused by a single blow or twist to the arch or also by repetitive trauma, which can result in a stress fracture.
 A sprain of the arch occurs when the ligaments which hold the bones together are overstretched and the fibers tear.
 The muscles of the foot may be strained by overstretching, overuse, overloading, bruising, or being cut by stepping on a sharp object.
 Arthritis of the arch joints may also occur if the foot is subjected to repetitive movements that stress the arch.